Open Flemish Liberals and Democrats: History

 In 1992, the PVV was reformed into the Flemish Liberals and Democrats (Vlaamse Liberalen en Democraten, VLD) under the impulse of Verhofstadt.
 Although the VLD was the successor of the PVV, many politicians with democratic nationalist or socialist roots joined the new party.
 Notable examples are Jaak Gabriëls, then-president of the Flemish People's Union, and Hugo Coveliers.
 From the early 1990s, the VLD advanced in every election, only to get in government following the 1999 general election when the VLD became the largest party.
 Guy Verhofstadt became Prime Minister and Patrick Dewael became Minister-President of Flanders.
 They were both at the head of a coalition of liberals, social democrats and greens.

 2007 elections

 Before the 2007 general election, the VLD participated in a cartel with Vivant and Liberal Appeal.
 In February 2007, it decided to cease the cartel and start operating under the name Open VLD.
-On 10 June 2007 general elections, Open VLD won 18 out of 150 seats in the Chamber of Representatives and 5 out of 40 seats in the Senate.
+On the 10 June 2007 general elections, Open VLD won 18 out of 150 seats in the Chamber of Representatives and five out of 40 seats in the Senate.